Waikiki’s first hotel was the Moana, a grand retreat set on Waikiki Beach.

 Waikiki is a resort playground

 The majority of the island’s hotels, condominiums and timeshares are found within the 1.5-square-mile area of Waikiki, Oahu’s famous resort playground.
-Here you’ll find most of the world’s premier hotel brands, including Hilton, Sheraton, Marriott and Hyatt.
-Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, hostels and condos such as the Ilikai.
+Here you’ll find most of the world’s premier hotel brands, including Hilton, Sheraton, Marriott, and Hyatt.
+Waikiki also offers locally owned chains such as Outrigger and Aston, as well as a wide range of economy hotels, hostels, and condos such as the Ilikai.

 The airport and downtown areas of Honolulu are where you’ll find business-oriented hotels, although most major properties in Waikiki offer full meeting facilities and business services.
-Also, the Waikiki Convention Center is located at the outskirts of Waikiki, near the Ala Moana Shopping Center.
+Also, the Waikiki Convention Center is located on the outskirts of Waikiki, near the Ala Moana Shopping Center.

 Oahu vacation rentals

+Honolulu and Waikiki have a large offering of Oahu vacation condos.
 Heading east, the Windward Oahu town of Kailua has a nice selection of vacation home rentals and bed & breakfasts.
 In addition, the ritzy residential neighborhood of Kahala includes a world-class property, the Kahala Hotel & Resort.
 Right next door is the Waialae Country Club golf course, home of the PGA TOUR’s Sony Open.

 Oahu’s “west side story” includes some of the island’s most beautiful beaches as well as the Ko Olina Resort, which includes the upscale Ihilani Resort & Spa, pristine beaches and the Ko Olina Golf Club.

-Head north for the Turtle Bay Resort, rental homes, hostels and bed & breakfasts.
-Famous for its huge winter waves, the North Shore also has the Polynesian Cultural Center, Waimea Valley Audubon Center and other attractions.
+Head north for the Turtle Bay Resort, rental homes, hostels, and bed & breakfasts.
+Famous for its huge winter waves, the North Shore also has the Polynesian Cultural Center, Waimea Valley Audubon Center, and other attractions.